-The purpose of ASCE on campus is to enhance students’ networking, communication, problem solving, and team collaboration skills.
+American Society of Civil Engineers (ASCE) is to enhance students’ networking, communication, problem solving, and team collaboration skills.
 Members are responsible for completing five service hours per semester, which can often be accomplished through the ASCE planned service and fundraising events.

 Engineering Student Council